-The Company has the Long-Term Incentive Plan ("LTI Plan") under which we may grant restricted stock units ("RSU"), performance share units ("PSU"), stock options and other equity-based awards to employees and non-employee directors providing services to the Company and our subsidiaries.
+The Company has the Long-Term Incentive Plan ("LTI Plan") under which it may grant restricted stock units ("RSU"), performance share units ("PSU"), stock options and other equity-based awards to employees and nonemployee directors providing services to the Company and its subsidiaries.
 The Company also provides an Employee Stock Purchase Plan for eligible employees.
 A total of up to 29.5 million shares of Class A common stock are reserved and available for issuance pursuant to awards granted under the LTI Plan over its term which expires on the date of the annual meeting of the Company in 2031.
-A total of 25.1 million shares of Class A common stock are available for issuance as of December 31, 2023.
+A total of 19.2 million shares of Class A common stock are available for issuance as of December 31, 2024.

-Stock-based compensation cost was \$197 million, \$207 million and \$205 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+Stock-based compensation cost was \$202 million, \$197 million and \$207 million for the years ended December 31, 2024, 2023 and 2022, respectively.
 Stock-based compensation cost is measured at the date of grant based on the calculated fair value of the award and is generally recognized on a straight-line basis over the vesting period of the equity grant.
-The compensation cost is determined based on awards ultimately expected to vest; therefore, we have reduced the cost for estimated forfeitures based on historical forfeiture rates.
+The compensation cost is determined based on awards ultimately expected to vest; therefore, the Company has reduced the cost for estimated forfeitures based on historical forfeiture rates.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods to reflect actual forfeitures.
 There were no stock-based compensation costs capitalized as the amounts were not material.